 The reflected waves from solid piers will cause wave agitation and affect navigation and operation of nearby vessels.
-New marine structures in Victoria Harbour should be designed to achieve a reflection coefficient less than 0.5 for waves with periods less than 5 s (WB, 1995) to reduce the impact of reflected waves on vessels.
+New marine structures in Victoria Harbour should be designed to achieve a reflection coefficient less than 0.5 for waves with periods less than 5s to reduce the impact of reflected waves on vessels.
 Hence, the use of solid piers may not be appropriate within the Harbour.